Food & Living Initiatives

 Sustainable Food Program

-Sustainable Food Sourcing
+Sustainable Food Purchasing

 Sustainable Living Program

-The Sustainable Living Program is committed to influencing generations of students to lead sustainable lifestyles, not only on campus but in their future communities.
+The Sustainable Living Program is committed to influencing generations of students to lead sustainable lifestyles, not only on campus but also in their future communities.
 R&DE Student Housing does this by providing infrastructure that encourages sustainable living.

 Sustainable Move Out